 They need to end the baseball season sooner.
 Baseball is a spring/summer sport; don’t allow it to run over into fall.
 The baseball season is way too long.
 How to fix baseball?
 Have a 120-game season and end it in late July or early August.
 This will allow people not to be complacent and keep baseball from competing with the big boys (NFL and college football).–Ronnie

 Ugh, I hate to admit it, because I love baseball as both a former player and a fan.
-But they need to reduce the amount of games played.
-This is an always-on world we live in and … Continue Reading
+But they need to reduce the amount of games played. … Continue Reading

 Ozzie Guillen always seemed to have a future in TV.
 The Venezuelan version of Charles Barkley, Guillen landed a role with Fox Sports as a studio analyst for the 2010 World Series.
 He did well enough to earn a nod to sit at ESPN’s table for the 2011 Series.